Care & Ring Sizing

 Exposure to salty air, chlorine or materials that contain sulphur (including some papers) can accelerate the oxidising effect but wearing your silver jewellery everyday means it often polishes with wear!

 If a plain silver piece without stones becomes dirty, a quick wash in warm water with a mild detergent and a soft toothbrush should dislodge the daily grime but avoid soaking and dry immediately with a soft cloth before finishing with a silver polishing cloth.
-If your piece needs a little more than that, send it to me for a deep clean, free of charge.
+If your piece needs a little more than that, send it to me for a deep clean; cleaning is free of charge though I will ask you to cover the postage..

 Some of my pieces are cast in 9ct yellow, rose and white gold.
 This is less